 University Honors Center

-The center offers a variety of enrichment programs for undergraduate honors students and support to the campus activities of Alpha Lambda Delta and Phi Eta Sigma, national honor societies for first-year students.
+The University Honors Center offers enrichment programs for undergraduate honors students and supports the campus activities of Alpha Lambda Delta and Phi Eta Sigma, national honor societies for first-year students.